 The United States has been disposing of low-level nuclear waste in shallow land burial facilities since the early 1960s.
 A total of six commercial low-level radioactive waste disposal facilities have operated in the U.S. with only two remaining in operation today.
-One of the four that is no longer in operation is the Maxey Flats Disposal Facility, currently known as the Maxey Flats Project (MFP).
-The MFP is located in northeastern Kentucky on the southern border of Fleming County approximately nine miles northwest of the city of Morehead.
+One of the four that is no longer in operation is the Maxey Flats Disposal Site (MFDS).
+MFDS is located in northeastern Kentucky on the southern border of Fleming County approximately nine miles northwest of the city of Morehead.

-The MFP consists of the original 280 acres and approximately 550 acres of buffer zone area.
+MFDS consists of the original 280 acres and approximately 725 acres of buffer zone area.
 The restricted area consists of approximately 60 acres of which more than 55 are covered with a geomembrane liner.

-From 1963 to 1977, the Commonwealth of Kentucky, under authorities granted by the U.S. government, licensed private operators to dispose of low-level radioactive wastes from military ships and facilities, hospitals, universities, corporations, etc., at the MFP.
+From 1963 to 1977, the Commonwealth of Kentucky, under authorities granted by the U.S. government, licensed private operators to dispose of low-level radioactive wastes from military ships and facilities, hospitals, universities and corporations at MFDS.
 During commercial operation, an estimated 4.7 million cubic feet of material were disposed that contained approximately 242,000 kilograms of source material (consisting of uranium and thorium or ores containing them), 2.4 million curies of byproduct materials, and 431 kilograms of special nuclear material (plutonium and enriched uranium).
 To assure proper closure and management, the Commonwealth has maintained the site since the time commercial operations were discontinued.

 After lengthy negotiations lasting from June 1992 until June 1995, two consent decrees (one for the 50 de maximis parties and one for the 306 de minimis parties) arranged for cost allocation and for the performance of the remedial design (RD) and remedial action.
-After the required public comment periods, the U.S. District Court activated the decrees in April 1996; the RD for the first of two major cleanup phases (1.
-Leachate removal and disposal and 2.
-Building demolition, on-site disposal, and other items) began immediately thereafter.
+After the required public comment periods, the U.S. District Court activated the decrees in April 1996; the RD for the first of two major cleanup phases (No. 1 - Leachate removal and disposal and No. 2 - Building demolition, on-site disposal and other items) began immediately thereafter.

 Construction of Phase I and Phase II of the reinforced concrete bunkers (for disposal of solidified radioactive leachate and other contaminated materials) has been completed.
 Approximately 750,000 gallons of leachate were removed from within the landfill since current dewatering operations began in September 1998.
 Landfill dewatering operations were discontinued during early fall 2000.

-Construction of an interim cap to prevent water infiltration with a perimeter drainage system that includes the groundwater interceptor channel has been completed.
-To verify the drainage system does not negatively impact erosion rates, erosion monuments have been installed for monitoring the rate of erosion.
+Construction of an interim cap to prevent water infiltration with a perimeter drainage system that includes the groundwater interceptor channel was completed.
+To verify that the drainage system does not negatively impact erosion rates, erosion monuments have been installed for monitoring the rate of erosion.

 The completion of the Initial Remedial Phase was declared in October 2003 by EPA.
-This initiated the Interim Maintenance Period of operation that will be observed until stabilization data indicates MFP is ready for installation of a Final Cap.
-This next period of operation will be called the Final Closure Period.
+This initiated the Interim Maintenance Period of operation that was observed until stabilization data indicated that MFDS was ready for installation of a final cap.